jfr3000/drip/README.md

 A menstrual cycle tracking app that's open-source and leaves your data on your phone.
 Use it to track your menstrual cycle and/or for fertility awareness!
 Find more information on [our website](https://bloodyhealth.gitlab.io/).

-The app is build in React Native and currently developed for Android.
+The app is built in React Native and currently developed for Android.

 Here --> you will find our [contributing guide](https://gitlab.com/bloodyhealth/drip/blob/master/CONTRIBUTING.md).